Sharuka-Rajapaksha/Java-Concepts/README.md

 - `src`: the folder to maintain sources.
 All the source codes are included here.
 - `lib`: the folder to maintain dependencies.
-- `Comments`: All the methods are explained with the comments.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+- `bin`: The compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-Note: This is utilized to learn Java Concepts!
+Note: This is a self-learning process to learn Java Concepts.